mattkopecki/Personal-Site/content/post/IAM-Metrics.md

   - _Total account coverage_ - as number of accounts under centralized management grows, risk of (misuse|data loss|credential compromise) decreases!
   - _Account coverage by repository._ Potentially advantageous to categorize account repositories by Sensitivity (e.g., regulatory significance, risk, supply chain) or by Type (Applications versus infrastructure)
   - _Number of uncorrelated accounts._ Is this number growing or shrinking and why?
 It probably grows as you onboard more applications, which can illustrate the fact that there was a lot of distributed risk in your IT environment that has now been centralized.
 Hopefully this number shrinks to reflect your team's work on determining account ownership, closing dormant accounts, and overall reducing attack surface!
+  - _Percentage of users with access granted outside of access request systems_
 * **Authentication Coverage** - easy to tie to risk reduction when comparing the security provided by different authentication methods.
 Multi factor is more secure than single factor...what's your volume of each?
 Less tangibly, you might be able to measure user experience advantages by authentication method.
 SSO is a better experience than typing a password...how often does each occur?
 If defined, look for KRIs around IT Resiliency and Continuity Risk to tie to.
   - _SSO passthrough volume_
   - _Failed authentication attempts_